Diyckstra/terraform-provider-deyckstra/website/docs/r/key_pair.md

 ## Import

-Key Pairs can be imported using the `key_name`, e.g.,
+Key pairs can be imported using the `key_name`, e.g.,

 ```
 $ terraform import aws_key_pair.deployer deployer-key